Ricardo Eletro: Former Employees Expect Indemnification

 Fired employees have filed class action

-Fired in December 2019, Edvane Zipperer joined five more former colleagues who worked at the Porto União store (SC) to file a class action against Ricardo Eletro.
+Fired in December 2019, Edvane Zipperer joined five more former colleagues who worked at the União da Vitória (PR) store to file a class action against Ricardo Eletro.
 The result was the same: victory in court, but payment did not arrive.

 A network employee for eight years, the credit analyst is still awaiting the deposit of approximately R$30,000 in FGTS and a 40% fine — unemployment insurance has fallen into the account.